When you mix real-world physics and the rules of D&D (or any tabletop game, really), weird things happen.

 So enjoy the game and suspend your disbelief so that you can fully explore the world that is being created at your table!

-Trust me, there are plenty of ways to harass your DM without needing to bust out the calculator and physics book!
+Trust me, there are plenty of ways to harass your DM without needing to bust out the calculator and a physics book!

 Conclusion – The Peasant Railgun in D&D